mickael-kerjean/filestash-website/_docs/install-and-upgrade.md

 <img class="fancy" src="https://raw.githubusercontent.com/mickael-kerjean/filestash_images/master/screenshots/setup_password.png" alt="setup screenshot" style="320px;width: 100%;object-fit: cover;"/>

-## Setup
+## Configuration

-You can pick and choose which storages you want your users to access:
+For a basic setup, just pick the storage backends you need, and you’re good to go:

 <figure>
     <img class="fancy" src="/img/screenshots/doc_install_setup00.png" alt="storage backend screenshot" />
     <figcaption>Example with only FTP & S3 enabled, appearing as "A FTP" and "AWS S3"</figcaption>
 </figure>

-Every single option available from the "*Storage Backend*" section is built as a "plugin".
-Once you pick a storage, you get a web client that is functionally similar to the like of Filezilla, Cloudberry, WinSCP, and Cyberduck but you can get a lot further when you start thinking of your implementation as 3 separate components:

-1. **Storage component**: that's what we have already configured, it can be anything like FTP, SFTP, S3, SMB, NFS, GIT, etc...

-2. **Authentication component**: it defines *how* users are expected to login.
-There are many valid strategies, from deferring the authentication to your storage (using the passthrough plugin) to defining your own users in Filestash itself (using the htpasswd plugin), AD, SAML, OIDC, proxy based authentication, and virtually any possible mechanism that could be used to authenticate a user.
-For example we've developed an authentication plugin for the MIT that authenticate their users through LDAP followed by an MFA step that is based of their existing mfa solution provider: duo, connecting all of this with their SMB based storage in a seamless fashion.

-3. **Authorisation component**: once someone have logged in, what are they allowed to do?
-You might want to restrict everyone to be readonly or setup rules for the marketing department to have read/write access on their assets while sales can only read that folder, etc...

-Let's start with the "*Authentication component*" which is configured in the "*authentication middleware*" section:
+This is the setup we use for the publicly available <a href="https://demo.filestash.app/login">demo</a>.
+If that's all you need, you can jump straight to <a href="#going-to-prod">going to prod<a>.

+### Passthrough Pattern

+Now that we’ve covered the basics, let’s dive into the cooler stuff, connecting your storage to different authentication and authorization sources.
+There are plenty of valid strategies for this, but we’ll start with the simplest one, the passthrough middleware:

 <img class="fancy" src="/img/screenshots/doc_install_setup03.png" alt="auth middleware screenshot using passthrough to be used as an FTP client" loading="lazy" />

-By enabling an "*Authentication middleware*" plugin like the passthrough option shown above, you spare users from knowing and entering the technical details of your storage like hostname, port, access_keys, ... etc...
-These parameters will then be used to create the *connection details* needed to connect to your storage.

-In the exact setup shown above, end users will see:
+If you go with the same exact configuration in the screenshot above, users will see a much simpler login screen like this:

 <figure>
     <img class="fancy" src="/img/screenshots/doc_install_setup02.png" alt="resulting frontend as an FTP client" loading="lazy" />
     <figcaption>Authenticating as "anonymous" to ftp.gnu.org</figcaption>
 </figure>

+At this point, the user experience is already much better than having them type in the correct "hostname" and "port" like before.
+The connection is established using a mix of static values, such as the hardcoded "ftp.gnu.org" hostname from the admin configuration, and dynamic variables, which in this case are the username and password entered by the user.
+Another common strategy is to create automatic login links.
+To do this, simply change the strategy in the configuration to "direct" and set everything up statically or through URL variables.
+This approach is especially useful if you want to generate QR codes or deep URLs, in which case security can be preserved through URL signatures.

+### Facade Pattern

-Another very common pattern is to use a plugin like the `htpasswd` to create a facade for your storage:
+Another very different pattern is to create a "facade" for your storage using methods like "htpasswd", "OIDC", "SAML", or "LDAP".
+In practice, it looks like this:

 <img class="fancy" src="/img/screenshots/doc_install_setup04.png" alt="auth middleware to be used as a S3 browser" loading="lazy" />

-This setup grants "rick" complete access to all S3 buckets, whereas "jerry" is restricted to the "earth" bucket only.
-These mappings can be done using the [Go templating language](https://pkg.go.dev/text/template) with a couple additional features to enable actions based on your environment variables and enabling role based access.
-A common exampe of this would be to have an admin group in your IDP which can see the whole filesystem but restrict non admin users to their respective folders like this: "{{ if contains .memberOf "admin" }}/{{ else }}/home/{{ .user }}/{{end}}"
+In the setup above, only two users with their own username and password are allowed access, and the path variable is dynamically generated based on who has successfully authenticated.
+The user “rick” has full access to all S3 buckets, while the user “jerry” is restricted to the “earth” bucket only.

+Under the hood, these mappings are done using the Go templating language, along with a few custom functions to enable more advanced use cases.
+For example, you can dynamically generate chroot paths based on AD groups by building queries like this: &#123;&#123; if contains .memberOf "ADMIN"}}/&#123;&#123; else }}/&#123;&#123; .department }}/&#123;&#123; endif }}.

 ## Plugins